Right-Sided Heart Failure

 Right-sided heart failure means that the right side of the heart is not pumping blood to the lungs as well as normal.

 Most people develop heart failure because of a problem with the left ventricle.
 But reduced function of the right ventricle can also occur in heart failure.
-As blood begins to back up behind the failing left ventricle and into the lungs, it will become harder for the right ventricle to pump returning blood through the lungs.
-Like the left ventricle, the right ventricle will weaken with time and start to fail.
+Right-sided heart failure can happen if there is high blood pressure in the arteries of the lungs.
+This pressure makes the heart work harder to pump blood through the lungs.
+Over time, the right ventricle may weaken and not pump blood as well as normal.

 What causes it?